Indian visa for Filipinos: don’t commit the same mistake I did!

 My constant habit of doing things last minute is the fruit of my years of “pack and go” life.
 I lived most of my formative years without a base so “preparing for a travel” wasn’t really a thing.
 I didn’t even research what to wear in India as a woman – something that is really important when traveling in India.
 Then applying for an Indian e-visa hit me.

-Please don’t skip reading this as this is very important: you need 5 working days in order to process the visa.
-I did mine with only 3 days.
+Important tip: Please don’t skip reading this as this is very important: you need 5 working days in order to process the visa.
+I did mine in only 3 days.

 Indian visa for Filipinos is applied online and you need to input the arrival date as part of the application.
 When I click on “July 30, 2018,” it required me to apply for an “urgent” visa.
 I didn’t know the price of the visa will change if it’s an ‘express visa’ so I still continued with my application.
 When I was about to pay, $240 USD flashed before my screen.